A student organising documents at a desk — illustrative cover image.

 Next steps

 Bring us your full timeline since leaving school.
 We’ll help you assemble the right evidence for each gap year and draft the lines that put an officer’s mind at ease.
+If you are still choosing where to apply, our study abroad hub covers every destination.

 Written by